Christianity in Turkey: Christian communities

-By the 21st century, Turkey's Greek Orthodox population had declined to only around 2,000–3,000.
-There are between 40,000 and 70,000 Christian Armenian citizens of Turkey.

-The largest Christian population in Turkey is in Istanbul, which has a large community of Armenians and Greeks.
+The largest Christian population in Turkey is located in Istanbul, which has a large community of Armenians and Greeks.
 Istanbul is also where the Patriarchate of Greek Orthodox Christianity is located.
 Antioch, located in Turkey's Hatay province, is the original seat of the namesake Antiochian Orthodox Church, but is now the titular see.
 The area, known for having ethnic diversity and large Christian community, has 7,000 Christians and 14 active churches.
 The city has one of the oldest churches in the world as well, called the Church of St Peter, which is said to have been founded by the Saint himself.

-Tur Abdin is a large area with a multitude of mostly Syriac Orthodox churches, monasteries and ruins.
+The Syriac Orthodox Church has a strong presence in Mardin; many Assyrian Christians left during the late Ottoman genocides in 1915.
+Tur Abdin is a large area with a multitude of mostly Syriac Orthodox churches, monasteries, and ruins.
 Settlements in Tur Abdin include Midyat.
 The Christian community in Midyat is supplemented by a refugee community from Syria and has four operating churches.
 Some of the most significant Syriac churches and monasteries in existence are in or near Midyat including Mor Gabriel Monastery and the Saffron Monastery.

-The Syriac Orthodox Church has a strong presence in Mardin.
-Many Syriacs left during the genocides in 1915.
+By the 21st century, Greek Orthodox Christians in Turkey had declined to only around 2,000–3,000.
+There are between 40,000 and 70,000 Armenian Orthodox Christians in Turkey.
 By some estimates, in the early 2000s there were between 10,000 and 20,000 Catholics and Protestants in Turkey.
-Since 1960 a growing number of Muslims in Turkey are converting to Christianity, estimates range from 4,000 to 35,000 by various sources.
+Since the 1960s, a growing number of Turkish former Muslims are converting to Christianity; estimates range from 4,000 to 35,000 by various sources.

-Archbishop Martin Kmetec told Aid to the Church in Need, in an interview, that ecumenical relations are generally good in the country.
-"In general, our relations with other Christian churches are good.
+Martin Kmetec, a Conventual Franciscan friar and current Archbishop of İzmir, stated in an interview with Aid to the Church in Need that ecumenical relations between Christians are generally good in the country: "In general, our relations with other Christian churches are good.
 The Ecumenical Patriarch of Constantinople, Bartholomew I, for example, has a good relationship with the Focolare Movement and the new Apostolic Vicar of Istanbul, Bishop Massimiliano Palinuro.
-Likewise, here in Izmir we get together with the Orthodox Christians, but also with the Anglicans, on various Christian feast days.
-Armenian priests recently celebrated an Armenian liturgy at our Catholic Church of St. Polycarp because they do not have their own church in Izmir.
-We also worked together with the Armenians in Izmir to open a small book shop for the Bible Society.
+Likewise, here in İzmir we get together with the Orthodox Christians, but also with the Anglicans, on various Christian feast days.
+Armenian priests recently celebrated an Armenian liturgy at our Catholic Church of St. Polycarp because they do not have their own church in İzmir.
+We also worked together with the Armenians in İzmir to open a small book shop for the Bible Society.
 These are promising signs of an ecumenical dialogue."